ANONYPUB/HetCoSum/README.md

 # HetSum
-This is the implementation of HetSum model.
+This is the source code of HetSum model.

 # Runtime Environment
 - 4 NVIDIA 2080 Ti GPUs